astralis327/cs2263_hw01/README.md

 ### Usage

-Each of the files in this project can be run in the command line by first typing with the 'javac' command, followed by the filename and its extension:
+Each of the files in this project can be run in the command line by first typing with the `javac` command, followed by the filename and its extension:

     javac HelloWorld.java

-Then execute the program with the 'java' command:
+Then execute the program with the `java` command:

     java HelloWorld